 Need a break from studying?
 Then this yearly tradition is for you!
-Breakfast is provided for all enrolled HBU students before finals during fall and spring semesters.
+Breakfast is provided for all enrolled HBU students the Monday before finals during fall and spring semesters.
 Beginning at 9:00 p.m., breakfast is served by faculty, administration, and staff in the Baugh Center Cafeteria.

-Organization Fair
+Organization Fairs

 Organizations have an opportunity to introduce themselves to the campus community, promote upcoming events, and recruit new members.
+Organization Fairs happen throughout the year.
+Contact the Office of